kirenz/streamlit-app/README.md

 ---

-- Step 8: In the explorer, open
+- Step 8: In the VS Code Explorer, select `1-first-app` and open the file `app.py` (this is the code of the app)

-- While developing a Streamlit app, it's recommended to lay out your editor and browser windows side by side, so the code and the app can be seen at the same time.
+- While developing a Streamlit app, it's recommended to lay out your VS code editor and browser windows side by side, so the code and the app can be seen at the same time.

+---

+- Step 9: In app.py, change the Change the title of the

 - If you are done, go to your terminal and stop your app with `Ctrl+C`